matthias-reis/carda-gatsby/content/articles/2021/11/glacier-tongue.md

 ## Screaming the pain into the night

 My favourite song on the record so far is "Years Of Withering", which might be because it is probably the most balanced song on "Glacier Tongue".
-Friends of Post-Metal reladed music will surely agree with me.
+Friends of post-metal reladed music will surely agree with me.

 All in all, Rongeur's new LP is a pleasure to listen to.
 With "Glacier Tongue", the band has written a theme for the ongoing world crisis.
 With just 40 minutes in total, the album is a call to humanity to stop being quiet and hiding all anger under a thousand layers of ignorance and arrogance but to go out and scream the pain into the night.